step-security-bot/cary-python-introduction/README.md

 ### `polars`

-If you are working with larger-than-memory datasets.
+If you are working with larger-than-memory datasets and want an API similar to pandas.

 - [Landing Page for `polars`](https://pola-rs.github.io/polars-book/)